-- Complete the application online at www.HarrisburgU.edu/Apply. - Write an essay (in English) on how this degree supports the candidate's academic and career aspirations. - Submit final official transcript(s) from the college or university at which the highest degree earned was conferred. - Submission of an official record of Graduate Record Examination scores (GRE) is recommended for Computational Sciences and Data Science programs, it is required for the Information Systems Engineering and Management program. - Provide two letters of recommendation from academic or industry professionals. - Submit a resume. - Assemble all the above required documents into a zipfolder and email to PhD@HarrisburgU.edu. - A faculty review committee may select the candidate for an interview. - Individual programs may have additional admissions requirements beyond those listed here.
-Please see additional requirements listed with individual academic programs.
+- Complete the application online at www.HarrisburgU.edu/Apply. - Write an essay (in English) on how this degree supports the candidate's academic and career aspirations. - Submit final official transcript(s) from the college or university at which the highest degree earned was conferred. - Submission of an official record of Graduate Record Examination scores (GRE) is recommended. - Provide two letters of recommendation from academic or industry professionals. - Submit a resume. - Assemble all the above required documents into a zipfolder and email to PhD@HarrisburgU.edu. - A faculty review committee may select the candidate for an interview.